SageHack/hacklair/content/howto/linux.md

 This is where Linux hold it’s power.
 Your first step should be to learn how to install/remove software with it.
 There’s nothing like installing your favorite software without going through a clumsy wizard and tons of legal user agreements.

 Use the terminal whenever you can.
+I wrote [a guide for that](/howto/terminal) too!

 # Going further